ShaoXiangChien/IT-Knowledge-Base/NTHU/Operating System/Quiz 2 Prep.md

 	- A **task** may be called a process if it is a single task.
 	- A **job** may be called a task if the job to be performed is a single unit of work.
 	- A **process** or group of processes can be termed as a task and a group of tasks can be termed as a job.
+- A program is the static executable, while a process is an instance of program in execution.
 - the sections of memory of a process
 	- the _stack_ section contains auto-local variables of functions, parameters passed to a function call, and return address
 	- ![](sections.png)